 - Wildlife: Habitats for rare and endangered Sphagnum species

-- Landscape: Conservation of open landscape.
+- Landscape: Conservation of open landscapes.

-Sphagnum biomass has the same properties as low humified moss peat and has been successfully tested in horticultural trials.
+Sphagnum biomass has the same properties as low humified peat moss and has been successfully tested in horticultural trials.

 The characteristics of peat moss biomass include a low pH, high storage capacity for water and air, low nitrogen mobilisation...